The Campaign for Body Confidence launches this autumn. Learn more here and sign up now to be a part of the movement for change.

 Encouraging media, business and advertisers to improve body confidence by accurately and positively reflecting the body diversity of the UK population.

 If you are a stakeholder in the campaign you can download the nomination form here.
-The deadline for nominations is Wednesday 17 September.
+The deadline for nominations is Midnight on Thursday 18 September.
 If you would like to make more than one nomination, please submit one form per nomination.

 The nominees will be judged by a panel of experts and winners will be announced at a ceremony on Thursday 16th October at the Terrace Pavilion, House of Commons.